 I am currently taking a medication to reduce and release the pain and tightness in my legs.

-I am now at Infant school and I enjoy every minute of it, I have met some amazing new friends and I am learning something different everyday.
-I have all my own equpiment here so i am able to join in with all the daily routines and activities, I also have regular Physiotherapy, Occupational therapy, Speech and language and Horse riding.
+I am now at junior school and I enjoy every minute of it, I have met some amazing new friends and I am learning something different everyday.
+I have all my own equpiment here so i am able to join in with all the daily routines and activities, I also have regular Physiotherapy, Occupational therapy, Speech and language.